An interesting study into how hypnosis primes the brain for positive, permanent change across the brain-body axis.

 In hypnosis, reduced connectivity between the dlPFC and the DMN may enhance neuroplasticity, creating an optimal state for rewiring the brain and adopting new thought patterns.

-This temporary disassociation between action and self-awareness allows individuals to act on suggestions—whether clinician-guided or self-directed—without overanalysing them.
-The person automatically follows the suggestion rather than questioning the "ifs" and "whys".
+This temporary disassociation between action and self-awareness allows individuals to act on suggestions, whether clinician-guided or self-directed, without overanalysing them.
+The person follows the suggestion rather than questioning the ifs and whys.

-It is incredibly exciting that these positive neural connections—linked to mental well-being—are shown to be highly active during hypnosis.
+It is notable that these neural connections, linked to mental wellbeing, are shown to be active during hypnosis.

 - This study reinforces the idea that hypnosis induces a distinct state of consciousness, not just deep relaxation.

-- Brain changes indicate a true 'switching off' and 'letting go' state, opening the mind to powerful suggestibility and positive change.
+- Brain changes indicate a true switching off and letting go state, opening the mind to increased suggestibility and positive change.

 - Hypnosis enhances brain-body connections, helping the brain process and control the body via the spinal cord, hypothalamus, and autonomic nervous system.
 It also activates regions involved in pain reduction.

-- Brain regions responsible for positive mood, emotional regulation, and self-perception connect in ways that may encourage reframing negative experiences and fostering positive outcomes.
+- Brain regions responsible for positive mood, emotional regulation, and self-perception connect in ways that may encourage reframing of negative experiences and foster positive outcomes.

-- The brain enters an ideal state for neuroplasticity, meaning new thought patterns and behavioural changes can become deeply embedded.
+- The brain enters a state associated with neuroplasticity, meaning new thought patterns and behavioural changes may become more deeply embedded.

-This research helps us understand how hypnosis may prime the brain and body for positive, lasting change—something clinical hypnotherapists have long observed in practice!
+This research helps us understand how hypnosis may prime the brain and body for positive, lasting change, something clinical hypnotherapists have observed in practice for many years.

 Sources: